AkshayKanathur/Password_cracking_resistance_analyzer/README.md

 # Password Cracking Resistance Analyzer

-A simple web application to check the strength of a password.
+A web application to check the strength of a password.

 ## Features